 FAQ’s for Pet Travel Within New Zealand

 Every pet move is unique and different.
-If you have specific questions about your pet’s travel please contact a Jetpets Pet Travel Consultant.
+If you have specific questions about your pet’s travel within New Zealand, please contact Jetpets and we’d be more than happy to help!

 Will my pet be okay?

-At Jetpets our sole focus and expertise is providing the safest and most comfortable pet travel.
-Our team of pet loving experts includes Pet Travel Consultants, Resident Vets and Pet Handlers, and we safely and comfortably transport in excess of 50,000 pets every year.
+At Jetpets NZ, our sole focus and expertise is providing the safest and most comfortable pet travel.
+Our team of pet loving experts includes pet travel consultants, partnering vets and pet handlers, and we safely and comfortably transport in excess of 50,000 pets every year.

 Remember that pets are great at detecting changes in our moods, so the best thing you can do in the lead up to travel is remain calm and positive.
 Before you know it, you’ll be happily reunited with your fur-baby!